 Email service provider languages

-Purpose: To make sure you don’t waste time figuring out the service.
+Purpose: making sure you don’t waste time figuring out the service.

 Multichannel marketing available

-If a subscriber doesn’t open your emails, maybe you should try web push, SMS, Viber, or Facebook to reach them out.
-Many services offer other communication channels in addition to email, and that’s a good investment as it will enable you to combine your marketing efforts.
+If a subscriber doesn’t open your emails, maybe you should try web push notifications, SMS, Viber, or Facebook to reach them.
+Many services offer other communication channels in addition to email, and that’s an excellent investment because it will enable you to combine your marketing efforts.

 Pricing and free plans

-Purpose: To make smart investments and not to lose money.
+Purpose: making smart investments and not losing money.

 An acceptable price is one of the most significant factors, especially in case you plan regular emails.
 Before you purchase a paid plan, test out free options.
 If the free plan meets the requirements of your business, then most likely the paid one will also satisfy your needs.

-As a rue, there are two types of paid plans offered by ESPs:
+As a rule, there are two types of paid plans offered by ESPs: